Locations

 SAP provides tools, and there are recommended practices to ensure you stay on top of your BTP licensing:

-• SAP BTP Cockpit – Cost & Usage Analysis: The cockpit’s Cost & Usage section is the central dashboard for tracking entitlements, usage, and spending.
+• SAP BTP Cockpit – Cost and Usage Analysis: The cockpit’s Cost and Usage section serves as the central dashboard for tracking entitlements, usage, and spending.
 It includes:

 • Global Account Summary: At a glance, view your contract type (CPEA, BTPEA, or PayG), total credits (if applicable), credits consumed to date, and remaining balance in the current period.
 If you have a consumption account, this shows your cloud credit usage trend over the last 12 months.
 It also highlights the current burn rate relative to your committed credits.

-• Filters and Views: You can filter usage data by subaccount, by service, by time frame, etc. For organizations with many projects on BTP, tagging subaccounts or grouping them under directories can help slice the data (for example, view by Line of Business or environment).
-The UI allows drilling down into each service’s consumption details.
+• Filters and Views: You can filter usage data by subaccount, service, time frame, and more.
+For organizations with many projects on BTP, tagging subaccounts or grouping them under directories can help slice the data (for example, view by Line of Business or environment).
+The UI allows users to drill down into each service’s consumption details.

 • Billing vs Usage View: The cockpit distinguishes between usage quantities and the cost (credits) incurred.
 This is useful for verifying whether an unusual spike in resource hours translates proportionally into credit consumption.
 It also helps reconcile the cockpit data with the official SAP invoice or statement (which may come separately).

-• Data Export and APIs: For those who prefer external analysis, the cockpit lets you export usage data (CSV/XLS) or even use APIs to pull consumption data into your tools.
+• Data Export and APIs: For those who prefer external analysis, the cockpit allows you to export usage data (CSV/XLS) or utilize APIs to integrate consumption data into your tools.
 Many enterprises integrate this data into internal dashboards or IT financial management systems.

 • Alerts and Thresholds: SAP BTP doesn’t natively send automated alerts if you cross a certain spending threshold (this could change with future enhancements).
 However, customers can set up their monitoring.
 For instance, you might schedule a monthly check or use the APIs to trigger alerts when credit consumption reaches 80% of the pool or PayG spending in a month exceeds a budget.
 Manually, the cost dashboard is something the admin team should check regularly.